JakBialy/Sports_betting_site/README.md

 User can interact with other users (make bets together, send messages, add them into friends) Project generates own API for possible external clients secured by api key

+Admin role is available in this project, Admin can remove users, look into history of their bets, wallet charges and can create new admins.

 Feel free to download and try!